This page is step by step guide to installing FontForge for beginners.

 Install the required programs

 The parts in the light blue boxes are commands that should be typed (copy and pasted) into your "Terminal" program.

-When using Debian or Ubuntu:sudo aptitude update; sudo aptitude install -y autoconf libtool libpng12-dev zlibc zlib1g-dev libtiff-dev libungif4-dev libjpeg-dev libxml2-dev libuninameslist-dev xorg-dev subversion cvs gettext git libpango1.0-dev libcairo2-dev python-dev uuid-dev libreadline-dev;
+When using Debian or Ubuntu:sudo apt-get update; sudo apt-get install -y autoconf libtool libpng12-dev zlibc zlib1g-dev libtiff-dev libungif4-dev libjpeg-dev libxml2-dev libuninameslist-dev xorg-dev subversion cvs gettext git libpango1.0-dev libcairo2-dev python-dev uuid-dev libreadline-dev libltdl-dev;

 and enter your password when prompted.